Are you aware that your cat’s litter box can transform into a health risk?

-Roundworms and Hookworms can cause diseases in people especially children due to the contact of cat waste in the litter box.
-Children also have a weaker immune system hence are more vulnerable.
+Roundworms and Hookworms can cause diseases in people especially children due to the contact with cat waste in the litter box.
+Children also have a weaker immune system and hence are more vulnerable.

 They may ingest the parasitic larva by touching their mouths after playing with the cat litter box.
 The larvae may then infect the abdominal organs or even the central nervous system.

 Symptoms of visceral larva migrans infection in people may include fever-like symptoms, fatigue, coughing, wheezing, and abdominal pain.
 Ensure that you are cleaning the litter box frequently to avoid getting such diseases from cat feces and urine.